 Romantic Love and Passion

-Because of their bright red and hot pink blossoms, the hibiscus flower is also a symbol of passion and romantic love.
+Because of their bright red and hot pink blossoms, hibiscus flowers also symbolize romantic love and affection.
 These flowers are the perfect gift for a lover.
-And if you are single, they are considered good luck for bringing more passion into your life and for helping you find your soul mate.
+And if you’re single, they are considered good luck for bringing more romance into your life and for helping you find your soul mate.

 Friendship and Hospitality

-Hibiscus flower meaning also includes friendship and hospitality.
+Hibiscus flower meaning also includes friendship, generosity, and hospitableness.
 It’s not by happenstance that Hawaiians include these gorgeous blossoms in their leis.
 The hibiscus embodies the welcoming spirit of aloha.

-When it comes to flower meanings, the vibrant hibiscus flower does not beat around the bush.
-These flowers do not hide away in inaccessible places.
-Thus, they are symbols of truth and sincerity.
-Just as they are welcoming symbols of hospitality, hibiscus meaning is demonstrative of sincere feelings and a generous spirit.
+The vibrancy of hibiscus flowers is very noticeable.
+These flowers are the opposite of shrinking violets and they don’t hide away in inaccessible places.
+Thus, they are symbols of openness and sincerity.
+Just as they are welcoming symbols, hibiscus meaning is demonstrative of sincere feelings and a generous spirit.

 Spiritual Meaning of the Hibiscus Flower

-Hibiscus meanings includes femininity, so on a spiritual level, these flowers are also symbols of the divine feminine, or female energy.
+Hibiscus meaning includes femininity.
+So, on a spiritual level, these flowers are also symbols of the divine feminine.
 And it’s important to note that it’s healthy for both men and women to embrace balanced male and female energy.
-Female energy includes the ability to create and nurture life.
+Female power includes the ability to create and nurture life.
 So, growing and caring for hibiscus flowers is a way to honor life on Earth.

-The hibiscus totem is also a helpful symbol for bringing more beauty, love, and passion into your life.
-Our spiritual journeys here on the Earth plane can be filled with challenges.
+The hibiscus totem is also a helpful symbol for bringing more beauty, love, and romance into your life.
+Our spiritual journeys here on Earth can be filled with challenges.
 Yet, like the hummingbird spirit animal, the hibiscus flower reminds us to recognize the beauty and joy on our spiritual journeys as well.
-And often, they are the simplest things in life.

 Associated Spirit Animals

 The hibiscus flower shares some traits and symbiosis with certain wild animals and insects.
-For example, flowers have co-evolved with butterflies, and each relies on the other for life-giving energy.
+For example, flowers have co-evolved with butterflies, and each relies on the other for survival.
 In addition, the hibiscus has other synergies with the butterfly spirit animal.
-Not only are both extremely beautiful, but they are also both short-lived.
-So, the butterfly and the hibiscus are symbols of seizing the day and not putting things off.
+Not only are both extremely beautiful, they are also both short-lived.
+So, the butterfly and the hibiscus are symbols of seizing the day and living in the moment.

-Similarly, the bee, the bat, and hummingbird spirit animals are also closely associated with the hibiscus flower.
-The hibiscus attracts hummingbirds, bats, and bees, feeding them with nectar, And in exchange, these animals help to create more life for hibiscus flowers by spreading their pollen.
+Similarly, the bee, the bat, and hummingbird spirit animals are closely associated with the hibiscus flower.
+The hibiscus attracts hummingbirds, bats, and bees and feeds them with nectar.
+In exchange, these animals extend the life of hibiscus flower by spreading its pollen.

 Two other spirit animals share traits with the hibiscus flower.
-One of the flamingo spirit animal, who is also a symbol of vibrant beauty.
-The other is the sea turtle spirit animal, who is associated with tropics and tranquility.
+One is the flamingo spirit animal, who also symbolizes vibrant beauty.
+And the other is the sea turtle spirit animal, who is associated with the tropics and tranquility.

-The hibiscus flower appears in the cultural mythologies and folklore of many cultures where these beautiful flowers can be found.
+The hibiscus flower appears in the cultural mythologies of many cultures where these beautiful flowers can be found.
 Here are some of those stories:

 Polynesian and Hawaiian Hibiscus Flower Meaning

-The hibiscus the state flower of Hawaii and it has special meanings to the Hawaiians and other Native People of Polynesia.
+The hibiscus is the state flower of Hawaii, and it has special meaning to Hawaiians and other Native People of Polynesia.

-Women wear hibiscus flowers behind their ears not only to look beautiful but to also tells would-be suitors about their relationship status.
+Island women wear hibiscus flowers behind their ears not only to look beautiful but to also let would-be suitors know about their relationship status.
 A hibiscus worn behind the left ear means the woman is attached.
 While one worn behind the right ear shows she is single and available.

-In addition, the Hawaiian People adorn their leis with hibiscus and other tropical flowers as a symbols of hospitality and friendship.
+In addition, the Hawaiian People adorn their leis with hibiscus and other tropical flowers as a welcoming symbol of friendship.

 The Filipino People tell the tale of how the hibiscus flower came to be.
 Once upon a time, a man named Gumeng fell in love with a Diwata named Mula.
 A Diwata is a supernatural being who tends to the forest and lives in rivers, lakes, and caves.
 (The Greek comparison is a water nymph.)

 Love between a mortal man and a Diwata was forbidden by the gods.
-However, the two lovers couldn’t stand to be apart.
+However, the two lovers couldn’t stand being apart from each other.

 So, the gods sent one of their demons to kill Gumeng.
-Sneaking up on him, the demon put a dagger into Gumeng’s back.
+Sneaking up on him, the demon put a dagger in Gumeng’s back.
 He soon fell to the ground bleeding.

-Just as the hibiscus is Hawaii’s state flower, it is the national flower of nation of Malaysia.
+Just as the hibiscus is Hawaii’s state flower, it’s also the national flower of Malaysia.
 In Malay, the hibiscus is called bunga raya, which translates loosely to “celebration flower.”
-For the Malaysians, the different petals of the hibiscus represent the symbol of honoring diversity in their country.
+For the Malaysians, the different petals of the hibiscus symbolize honoring diversity in their country.
 So, the hibiscus is symbolic of the country’s Rukun Negara, which are the nation’s guiding principles.

 Hibiscus Flower Meaning in China